 Aspirin has a secondary function: it interferes with the body’s platelets.
 Platelets help with clotting.
 Low-dose aspirin (also known as baby aspirin) gets prescribed to people with high blood pressure as a blood thinner to help prevent strokes.
 Ibuprofen isn’t as effective at this, but it shares the same properties.
 This is why if you’ve ever gone in for surgery, they ask you to stop all NSAIDs.

-Dogs and NSAIDs Like Aspirin and Ibuprofen
+Can Dogs Take NSAIDs Like Aspirin and Ibuprofen?

 So can dogs take human NSAIDs like aspirin and ibuprofen?